xzeu/tz/docs/en/guide.md

 ## Database

-Nunu uses the GORM library to manage databases.
+Tz uses the GORM library to manage databases.
 You can configure the database in the `config` directory.
 For example:

 ```yaml
 data: